 STEVEN HOMESTEAD, President

-As the newly elected President of the American Composers Forum of Los Angeles, Steven will continue to support the development and appreciation of new music throughout Southern California.
+Steven is an artist, composer, curator, and writer.
+He has been supporting the development and appreciation of new music throughout Southern California for the past decade.
 Previously, he has served as the ACF-LA Administrative Director, garnering numerous grants, creating new programs, and developing partnerships in the community.
 In addition to his work with ACF-LA, he has served as the Administrative Assistant for California State University Fullerton’s annual New Music Festival.
 His Master of Music in Composition-Theory comes from California State University, Fullerton, where he studied composition with his teacher and mentor Pamela Madsen, as well as studying with Ken Walicki and Lloyd Rodgers and singing under the baton of Robert Istad and Chris Peterson.
 He received his Bachelor of Arts in Music from UCLA, graduating as the Chancellor’s Marshall of Music and where he studied composition with Paul Chihara, Roger Bourland, David Lefkowitz, and Ian Krouse.

 As an artist, composer, and thinker, he works in a variety of mediums, genres, and fields.
 His heart for collaboration has led to his involvement with numerous organizations and creative outlets.
 With a background in composition and performance, Steven sits on the board of directors for the Choral Arts Initiative, Southern California’s premier new music choir.
 As the Art Director for Newgate Orchestra and Artists, he helps to bring the talent of Orange County artists and musicians to light in collaborative concerts and events.
 Steven is also active in the visual arts and in other capacities, creating visual art in many mediums, as well as being the force behind large-scale interactive installations, helping to coordinate the 2017 Eco Garden Expo, serving as Editor-in-Chief for poet Jose Lozano.
 Steven is passionate about giving people honor and voice, sharing wonder, and developing unity. stevenhomestead.com